Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Conclusion and Future Studies

 Beyond the scope of this work, there is also room for broader exploration.
+To fully realize the practical advantages of the reduced number of parameters in NTM, such as improved computational efficiency and lower memory usage, it is essential to develop efficient training algorithms tailored to sparse neural network architectures (see, e.g., \cite{nikdan2023sparseprop}).
 While NTM is motivated by deep fictitious play (DFP) for multi-agent interactions, other techniques, such as policy update \cite{han2020convergence}, may call for alternative graph-based architectures.
 Developing such models and comparing them with existing approaches offers a promising avenue for future research.